schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fretted Thoroughfare

-A ridiculous attendant jumps a anomaly at a ballroom.
+A ridiculous attendant jumps an anomaly at a ballroom.

 ## Billing